The Portuguese & Lusophone-World Lecture Series, featuring Maria Lawton - New Bedford Whaling Museum

 The Portuguese and Lusophone-World Lecture Series, featuring Maria Lawton

-Join us on Thursday, November 2 at the New Bedford Whaling Museum for an enriching evening dedicated to Lusophone culture and heritage, featuring the popular Maria Lawton – Author, Host, and Producer of the award-winning PBS series Maria's Portuguese Table.
+Join us on Thursday, November 2 for an enriching evening dedicated to Lusophone culture and heritage, featuring the popular Maria Lawton – Author, Host, and Producer of the award-winning PBS series Maria's Portuguese Table.
 Dive deep into conversations about Lusophone heritage, Azorean traditions, and the inspirations behind Maria’s award-winning series.

 Maria Lawton, also known as the “Azorean Green Bean” due to her strong roots in the Azores and her passion for bringing Azorean culture and cuisine to the mainstream, will engage in a candid question and answer session moderated by Gilbert Perry, who serves on the Whaling Museum’s Board of Trustees and Portuguese Advisory Committee.